 The History of Bath Research Group was founded in 1986 with the objective of bringing together historians who were actively engaged in research in the Bath area.
-Many of the members have published on different aspects of local history (including studies in the Journal Bath History) and have given papers at meetings or contributed in other ways.

 The principal activities of the group are:

 To carry out academic research on the history and development of Bath

 To meet regularly – usually monthly – throughout the year

 To hear of the work of other members of the Group